vavrusa/rfc-dnscomp/rfc-dnscomp.md

 If both most significant bits have a value of '1', the following 14 bits represent a compression pointer, which denotes a position in the message where the next label continues.
-This position may also be a compression pointer, as it points backwards and the final name doesn't exceed the size limits [@RFC1035 section 2.3.4].
+This position may also be a compression pointer, as it points backwards and the final name doesn't exceed the size limits defined in section 2.3.4 of [@RFC1035].
 The method implies only the repetitive domain name labels may be compressed.

-Later, [@RFC6891 section 5.] defined an extended label type, where the most significant two bits have a value of '01', and the remaining 6 bits are used for extended label type. [@RFC3363 section 3.] has shown that the extended label types are rejected as malformed by unaware DNS implementations.
+Later, Section 5 of [@RFC6891] defined an extended label type, where the most significant two bits have a value of '01', and the remaining 6 bits are used for extended label type.
+Section 3 of [@RFC3363] has shown that the extended label types are rejected as malformed by unaware DNS implementations.

 The proposed compression method introduces an extended label type to indicate that the remainder of the message is compressed,